Makeshiftdev-c/Mysolutions/README.md

 <u>Background:</u>

-Doesn't include a few programming projects.
-The compiler is configured to default; supports all C89 standard (international standard ISO/IEC 9899:1990) features and some C99 standard (international standard ISO/IEC 9899:1999) features.
-(May inlcude absent projects pre- and post-chapter 3 at a later date.)
+Doesn't include several Programming Projects, which will be added at a later date.
 Code could be improved for some of the projects.
 The repository will be updated as I work through the book, and improvements made on subsequent iterations.
+This repository is, mainly, intended for the purposes of self-documentation.

+I claim no owner of the book and any material contained there within.
+The problem/project contexts are quoted directly from the book, with some variation in wording in some cases.
+Please see 'notice' file for further information.

 <img src="Image/book_image.jpg" width="300" height="350">